OptimalBPM/optimalbpm/README.md

 Optimal BPM
 ========

-*This application is free for non-commercial and educational use with a few exceptions, see [license](./LICENSE.md).*
+*This is a commercial application, and is free to use ONLY for non-commercial, educational and academic purposes.
+See [license](./LICENSE.md).*

 Optimal BPM is a Business Process Management System in development.